ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 Individual events might be associated with calendar dates e.g. '1980 eruption of Mount St. Helens', '1906 San Francisco Earthquake'.
 Prehistoric events like 'Bonneville Flood', 'Brunhes–Matuyama reversal', or 'Intrusion of Tuolumne Intrusive Suite', will typically have some estimated numeric temporal position or interval.
 Like wise the temporal position of the beginning and end of a named era from a time scale will generally have some associated estimate of the numeric temporal position.

-Numeric temporal positions (a.k.a. 'dates') are based on some chronometric procedure and temporal coordinate reference system.
+Numeric temporal positions (a.k.a. 'dates' or 'ages') are based on some chronometric procedure and temporal coordinate reference system.
 Comparing such dates in detail might require deep understanding of the basis for the value -- the measurement method, constants used (e.g. isotopic decay constants), calibrations applied (e.g. for C-14 data).
-The temporal coordinate reference system must be known to specify the temporal orgin (commonly taken as 1950 on the Gregorian calendar) and the units of measure, typically years (yr, qudt:YR), thousand years (ka), or million years (Ma, qudt:MegaYR).
+The temporal coordinate reference system must be known to specify the temporal orgin (commonly taken as 1950 on the Gregorian calendar) and the units of measure, typically years before present (BP, geoschemas:BP, qudt:YR), thousand years (ka, geoschemas:ka), million years (Ma, geoschemas:Maqudt:MegaYR) or billion years (Ga, geoschemas:Ga).